In this post, we shall learn how you can add new rows or columns to a table and how you can delete existing rows or columns from a table.

 Count function displays the number of entries in the column.
 Blank cells are not counted.
 Count Numbers displays the number of numeric values in the column.
 Blank cells, Text cells, and error cells are not counted.

-Then the Max function that displays the maximum value in the column.
+Then the Max function displays the maximum value in the column.
 Min displays the minimum value in the column.

 You know about Sum, it displays the Sum of the values in the column.